Comparison

 • Ferry (~7 min ride, variable wait)

 Look at both lines before committing.
 The ferry holds more people, so a long-looking ferry line often clears faster than a shorter-looking monorail line.
-The worst outcome is committing to a 25-minute monorail wait when the ferry was boarding right then — but you won't know until you walk over and check.

 Morning Rope Drop Comparison